KonnexionsGmbH/dcr-core/docs/development_line_type.md

 - **`verbose_lt_header_footer`**

-Default value: **`false`** - the verbose mode is an option that provides additional details as to what the processing algorithm is doing.
+The verbose mode is an option that provides additional details as to what the processing algorithm is doing.

 ### 1.1 Footers